-How Comparative Fault Laws Work in a Georgia Car Accident Cases
+How Comparative Fault Laws Work in Georgia Car Accident Cases

-If you have been injured in a crash caused by another driver, a knowledgeable Atlanta car accident lawyer at Millar & Mixon can review the details of your accident and discuss your legal options.
+If you have been injured in a crash caused by another driver, a knowledgeable Atlanta car accident lawyer at The Millar Law Firm can review the details of your accident and discuss your legal options.
 You may be entitled to seek monetary compensation for your medical bills and other losses even if you were partly at fault or received a citation in the accident.
 Our initial consultation with a lawyer is free of charge.

 What is Comparative Negligence?